alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 Before proceeding, it is *essential* to ensure that the following prerequisites have been fulfilled:

+- At least GNU Arm embedded toolchain 10.2.1, if building for SSE-300, is installed and available on the path
+- At least GNU Arm embedded toolchain 13.2.1, if building for SSE-310, is installed and available on the path
-- GNU Arm embedded toolchain 10.2.1 (or higher) or the Arm Compiler version 6.19, or higher, is installed and available on the path.
+- Alternatively, Arm Compiler version 6.19 or higher is installed and available on the path.

 > **Note**: There is a known issue with Arm GNU Embedded Toolchain version 12.2.Rel1.
 See
 > [Internal Compiler Error](./troubleshooting.md#internal-compiler-error) for details.